 Day 4 Pismo Beach

-After starting the day in Ventura, enjoying the early morning sun with a walk at the beach (jet lag ftw), we followed the advice of our Airbnb Host and set Pismo Beach as our day goal.
-The distance was long enough to get some road done on Highway 1 but close enough for not being in a rush.
-Thus we spent a fair amount of time in Santa Barbara, had lunch in a Mexican Restaurant with an unfortunate balance of price and quality and that shall remain unnamed, visited the Mission (which is really interesting and I will write about it at another time) and stopped 2 or 3 times at random spots along Highway 1 that turned all out to be stunning.
-We even managed to make up for the poor lunch experience with dinner in bed: beef jerky, chips and (good) wine from paper cups, like you do.
+After starting the day (very early) in Ventura, enjoying the early morning sun with a walk at the beach (jet lag ftw), we followed the advice of our Airbnb Host and set Pismo Beach as our day goal.
+The distance was long enough to get some road done on Highway 1.
+But close enough for not being in a rush.
+Thus we spent a fair amount of time in Santa Barbara.
+We had lunch in a Mexican Restaurant with an unfortunate balance of price and quality and visited the Mission.
+The afternoon was dedicated to driving.
+However, we stopped 2 or 3 times at random spots along Highway 1 that turned all out to be stunning.
+We even managed to make up for the poor lunch experience with dinner in bed: beef jerky, chips and (good) wine From paper cups, like you do.

 Day 5 Monterey